hashgraph/hedera-services/docs/scheduled-transactions/revised-spec.md

 message ScheduleGetInfoResponse {
-  ScheduleID scheduleID = 1; // The id of the schedule bool deleted = 2; // Has the schedule been deleted? bool executed = 3; // Has the schedule been executed?
-  Timestamp expirationTime = 4; // The time at which the schedule will expire SchedulableTransactionBody scheduledTransactionBody = 5; // The scheduled transaction string memo = 6; // The publicly visible memo of the schedule
+  ScheduleID scheduleID = 1; // The id of the schedule Timestamp deletionTime = 2; // If the schedule has been deleted, the consensus time when this occurred Timestamp executed = 3; // If the schedule has been executed, the consensus time when this occurred Timestamp expirationTime = 4; // The time at which the schedule will expire SchedulableTransactionBody scheduledTransactionBody = 5; // The scheduled transaction string memo = 6; // The publicly visible memo of the schedule